snowinmars/FerOmega/README.md

 The basic idea is to allow a developer to write some equation in frontend, send it to server and get it as an abstraction syntax tree/sql/C# expression/etc in backend.

+## Installation

+Currently it cannot be installed via nuget or whatever.
+I'll fix some issues, test it on my prod and then I'll provie a nuget package.

+Feel free to copypaste it, if you'd like too.

 ## Basic usage
 ```
 // di